linushsao/marsu_game-linus-v0.2/README.txt

 [A Minetest subgame]
 *To play this game in Minetest, insert this repository as <MINETEST-HOME-DIR>/games/<GAME NAME> in the Minetest Engine,you could find <GAME NAME> when you open page"server->new>game".
-*The Minetest Engine can be found in: https://github.com/minetest/minetest/ *All my work is under WTFPL License The extern mods have different Licenses. look at the modfolders for details.
+*The Minetest Engine can be found in: https://github.com/minetest/minetest/ *All my work is under GPL 3.0 License The extern mods have different Licenses. look at the modfolders for details.